-The fault is the longest natural straight line on earth, over 800km of fault line running between the Australian and Pacific tectonic plates.
+The longest natural straight line on earth, the Alpine fault runs over 800km between the Australian and Pacific tectonic plates.

 As a result of research over the last two decades, we now know that there is a 75 per cent likelihood of an earthquake on the Alpine Fault in the next 50 years, and an 82 per cent chance it will be over eight on the Richter scale.